cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 > UTXO_TXID=ddb2a2eb2402a9ae61d7db93a9a48c0747859d899e704b10f5b7[...]
 {% endhighlight %}

-Paying the P2SH multisig address with Dash Core is as simple as paying a more common P2PKH address.
+Paying the P2SH multisig address with Lifetioncoin Core is as simple as paying a more common P2PKH address.
 Here we use the same command (but different variable) we used in the Simple Spending subsection.
 As before, this command automatically selects an UTXO, creates a change